HuijieYao/HuijieYao/README.md

 #### **About Me**

-- 🔭 &nbsp; I’m currently learning Flutter Application Development
+- 🔭 &nbsp; I’m currently learning Flutter Application Development.
 - 🤔 &nbsp; Exploring new technologies and better solutions.
 - 🎓 &nbsp; Studying Computer Science, Programming and Mathematics.
 - 💼 &nbsp; Committed to being an algorithm engineer.